Palestinians announce first elections in 15 years, on eve of Biden era

 It also comes days before the inauguration of U.S. President-elect Joe Biden, with whom the Palestinians want to reset relations after they reached a low under President Donald Trump.

-According to a decree issued by Abbas’s office, the Palestinian Authority, which has limited self-rule in the Israeli-occupied West Bank, will hold legislative elections on May 22 and a presidential vote on July 31.
+According to a decree issued by Abbas’s office, the Palestinian Authority (PA), which has limited self-rule in the Israeli-occupied West Bank, will hold legislative elections on May 22 and a presidential vote on July 31.

 “The President instructed the election committee and all state apparatuses to launch a democratic election process in all cities of the homeland,” the decree said, referring to the West Bank, Gaza and East Jerusalem.

-The Palestinians’ last parliamentary ballot in 2006 resulted in a surprise win by Hamas, widening an internal political rift that led to the group’s military seizure of the Gaza Strip in 2007.
+The Palestinians’ last parliamentary ballot, in 2006, resulted in a surprise win by Hamas, creating a rift that deepened to a chasm when Hamas seized military control of Gaza in 2007.

-Palestinian factions have renewed reconciliation efforts after Israel reached diplomatic agreements last year with four Arab countries, accords that dismayed Palestinians and prompted their leaders to try to present a united front.
-There was no immediate comment from Hamas on Abbas’s announcement.

-(This story corrects date of presidential vote to July 31, not June 31)
+Recent polls suggest there would be a tight contest this time around.
+A December 2020 poll by the Palestinian Center for Policy and Survey Research found that 38% would vote for Fatah in parliamentary elections, and 34% for Hamas.

+But Hamas edges a presidential vote, with 50% prefering Hamas leader Ismail Haniyyeh and 43% Abbas.

+Israel captured East Jerusalem in the 1967 Middle East war and annexed it in a move that has not won international recognition.
+It regards all of Jerusalem as its capital, while Palestinians seek the city’s east as capital of a future state.

+Israel forbids any official activity in Jerusalem by the PA, saying it breaches 1990s interim peace deals.

-Reporting by Ali Sawafta in Ramallah; Writing by Rami Ayyub and Stephen Farrell, Editing by Toby Chopra and William Maclean
+Additional reporting by Zainah El-Haroun in Ramallah.
+Writing by Rami Ayyub and Stephen Farrell; Editing by Toby Chopra and William Maclean

 Our Standards: The Thomson Reuters Trust Principles.